AndMassa/andrew-art-api/README.md

 ```

 ## BASE URL
 https://localhost:4000 welcomes you to the home of the API!
+Here are some basic directories and commands you can run, I have included an example.

 |API|
 |All paintings| =>   |/paintings|